Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:figclass: img-border
 	:scale: 70%

-Link your Github account to your profile will allow you to use Github as Software repository for the developments on your Developer Cloud Sandboxes.
-You can also release and share your code there.
+Linking your Github account to your profile will allow you to use Github as your Software repository for your developments on a Cloud  resource of the Platform, such as a Developer Cloud Sandbox virtual machine.
+You can also release and share your code on GitHub.

 ..note:: Link your github account is not mandatory but highly recommanded.

 To link your Github account:

 1. Fill in your Github name and validate by clicking on |user_github_edit.png|.
-2. You should add a SSH public key to your Github account and finally click on **Add your public key** and accept the request on your Github account.
+2. You should add a SSH public key to your Github account, click on **Add your public key** and finally accept the request on your Github account.

 .. |user_github_edit.png| image:: ../includes/user_github_edit.png

 See your groups
 ---------------

-To find out to which groups you belong, just go to the **Groups** tab on your profile page.
+To find out which groups you belong to, just go to the **Groups** tab on your profile page.
-The groups in which you are a member are listed here.
+The groups for which you are a member are listed here.
+Typically, the groups are providing you with specific access rights.

 See your usage
 --------------

 To find out how you are using the platform, just go to the **Usage** tab on your profile page.
-You will see what is your level for each type of usage of the platform.
+You will see what is your level of activity for each type of usage of the platform.